algolia/instantsearch/docgen/src/widgets.md

 ### transformData

 `transformData` is used to provide function that will transform the data passed to the templates.
-This is particularly handy when using using mustache because it only accepts conditionnals over `boolean` value.
+This is particularly handy when using mustache because it only accepts conditionnals over `boolean` value.

 Those function map the different template keys available, when it makes sense.